Citi® Double Cash Card review: 18-month BT offer

 Current Scores Past Scores

-Overall Score 84.7 82.2
+Overall Score 77.2 84.7

-Customer Service 8.4 8.0
+Customer Service 7.5 8.4

-Website/App Usability 8.3 8.2
+Website/App Usability 6.9 8.3

-Likelihood of Continuing to Use 8.8 8.5
+Likelihood of Continuing to Use 8.2 8.8

-Recommend to a Friend/Colleague 8.4 8.3
+Recommend to a Friend/Colleague 7.7 8.4

 *Scores above reflect the results of surveys with actual cardholders.
 Full methodology below.

-HOW CITI® DOUBLE CASH COMPARES TO OTHER CREDIT CARDS
+HOW CITI DOUBLE CASH® COMPARES TO OTHER CREDIT CARDS

-Citi® Double Cash vs. Chase Freedom Unlimited®
+Citi Double Cash® vs. Chase Freedom Unlimited®

 discontinued

-The Freedom Unlimited® card is especially a good bet if you have any other Chase Ultimate Rewards®-earning cards like CardName or the CardNamediscontinued, that is if you're willing to be strategic with your credit card use.
+The Freedom Unlimited® card is especially a good bet if you have any Chase Ultimate Rewards®-earning cards like CardName or the CardNamediscontinued, that is if you're willing to be strategic with your credit card use.
 The CardName earns bonus back in rotating categories, so the Freedom Unlimited® makes a good companion as it can be used to earn bonus rewards on all the purchases that the Chase Freedom Flex℠ doesn't earn bonus rewards on.
 The same idea applies to the tiered-rewards Sapphire Preferred®, but with this card, points are worth 25% more when redeemed for travel, so you could theoretically get more out of your rewards when pairing the Freedom Unlimited® card with the Sapphire Preferred® card if you pooled your rewards into your Sapphire account.
 Or, if simplicity if the name of the game, simply use your CardName to earn unlimited 1.5% on every purchase you make to easily rack up rewards on all of your purchases.

 Information related to Chase Freedom FlexSM has been collected independently by CardRatings and was neither reviewed nor provided by the card issuer

-Citi® Double Cash vs. CardName
+Citi Double Cash® vs. CardName

 discontinued

 Similar to the CardName, the CardName has no annual fee and the ability to redeem cash back at any time with no minimums.
 Where the two cards differ is in how points are earned and the new cardmember bonus opportunity.
-The Discover It® card earns 5% cash back in rotating categories each quarter (up to the quarterly maximum each time you activate).
-For new cardmembers, at the end of your first year, Discover matches that 5%— effectively meaning you earn 10% cash back in those categories.
+The CardName card earns 5% cash back in rotating categories each quarter (up to the quarterly maximum each time you activate).
+For all new cardmembers, at the end of your first year, Discover matches that 5%— effectively meaning you earn 10% cash back in those categories.

-Citi® Double Cash vs. Capital One Quicksilver
+Citi Double Cash® vs. Capital One Quicksilver

 discontinued

-IS CITI® DOUBLE CASH A GOOD CARD?
+IS CITI DOUBLE CASH® A GOOD CARD?

 Lastly, it's also important to remember that this card does charge foreign transaction fees, so you should plan to carry a different card along when you travel abroad.

-Survey Methodology: CardRatings commissioned Op4G in September and October 2022 to conduct surveys among 1,554 cardholders nationwide.
+Survey Methodology: CardRatings commissioned Op4G in September 2023 to conduct surveys among 1,869 cardholders nationwide.
 CardRatings website analytics from Jan.
-1, 2022-Aug.
-31, 2022 were used to determine a selection of the most popular cards and additional cards were included to add survey breadth.
+1, 2023-Aug.
+31, 2023 were used to determine a selection of the most popular cards and additional cards were included to add survey breadth.
 Responses to each of nine questions were given on a scale of 1-10 and respondents' scores were then averaged under broad topics.
 To determine the overall score, responses from questions 1-8 were summed and the answer to "How likely are you to recommend this card to a friend, coworker or family member?" was double weighted.
-"Current Scores" reflect scores from the most recent survey (2022); "Past Scores" reflect scores from the 2021 survey.
+“Current Scores” reflect scores from the most recent survey (2023); "Past Scores" reflect scores from the 2022 survey.

 Apply online for Blue Cash Preferred® Card from American Express